microsoft/Kusto-Query-Language/doc/rolling-percentile-plugin.md

 ## Returns

-Returns a table with a row per each bin (and combination of dimensions if specified) that has the rolling percentile of values in the window ending at the bin (inclusive). distinct count values, distinct count of new values, aggregated distinct count for each time window.
+Returns a table with a row per each bin (and combination of dimensions if specified) that has the rolling percentile of values in the window ending at the bin (inclusive).
 Output table schema is: